platanus/hound-cli/README.md

 $ hound rules update
 ```

-After running this command you will get one file (with style rules) for each enabled linter in the [.hound.yml](https://raw.githubusercontent.com/platanus/la-guia/master/.hound.yml) file.
+After running this command you will get one file (with style rules) for each enabled linter in the **remote** [.hound.yml](https://raw.githubusercontent.com/platanus/la-guia/master/.hound.yml) file.
 Those files are understood by linters installed in your system.
 For example: with `ruby` language, a `.rubocop.yml` file will be created.
 This `.rubocop.yml`, is read by the [rubocop gem](https://github.com/bbatsov/rubocop) (a ruby linter).

 Example: